Flag of Iceland: The state flag

-The Icelandic state flag (Ríkisfáni), known as the Tjúgufáni, was first flown on 1 December 1918 from the house of ministry offices, although laws regarding its uses had not been finished.
-It wasn't until 12 February 1919 that such a law was enacted.
+The Icelandic state flag (Ríkisfáni), known as the Tjúgufáni, was first flown on 1 December 1918 from the house of ministry offices although laws regarding its uses had not been finished.
+It was not until 12 February 1919 that such a law was enacted.

 The State flag is used on governmental buildings and embassies.
 It is also permitted to use the flag on other buildings, if they are being used by the government in some fashion.
 The Tjúgufáni is the Naval Ensign of the Icelandic Coast Guard as well, and state ships and other ships put to official uses are permitted to use it.

-The Customs service flag is used on buildings used by the Icelandic Customs service and Customs checkpoints, as well as ships used by the Icelandic Customs service.
+The customs service flag is used on buildings used by the Directorate of Customs and at checkpoints, as well as by ships used by the Directorate of Customs.

-The Icelandic Presidential flag is used on the dwellings of the President as well as any vehicles that transports them.
+The Icelandic presidential flag is used on the dwellings of the President, as well as any vehicles that transports them.

-Colors of the flag
+Colours of the flag

-Officially, the colors of the Icelandic flag follow a law set in 1991 which states that the colors must be the following Standard Color of Textile (Dictionnaire Internationale de la Couleur) hues:
+Officially, the colours of the Icelandic flag follow a law set in 1991, which states that the colours must be the following Standard Colour of Textile (Dictionnaire International de la Couleur) hues:

 The government of Iceland has issued colour specifications in the better known Pantone, CMYK, RGB, hex triplet and Avery systems.